-- 1) Prepare and tailor all materials needed to apply for each position: Prepare your cover letter, résumé, references, 30-second commercial, interview skills, interview attire, questions to ask the employer, and thank you letters.
-Many schools require an application with a writing section in addition to your résumé and other credentials. - 2) Begin your search before the last semester of your program.
+- Prepare and tailor all materials needed to apply for each position: Prepare your cover letter, résumé, references, 30-second commercial, interview skills, interview attire, questions to ask the employer, and thank you letters.
+Many schools require an application with a writing section in addition to your résumé and other credentials. - Begin your search before the last semester of your program.
 Districts hire at different times.

-Many start to interview as early as January for the fall, or during the fall and winter months for January start dates.
-Maternity leave, medical leave, retirement, non-renewed contracts, and other circumstances impact vacancies. - 3) Find out about posted openings through individual school, district, or state websites, as well as McKendree's College Central Network (CCN). - 4) Get organized and make to-do lists.
-Make a file for each district to which you apply.
+Many start to interview as early as January for the fall, or during the fall for January start dates.

+Maternity leave, medical leave, retirement, non-renewed contracts, and other circumstances impact vacancies. - Find out about posted openings through individual school, district, or state websites, as well as the Handshake online system through McKendree's Career Services. - Get organized.
+Make an electronic file for each district to which you apply.
 Record what you sent and when, who you corresponded with, and any follow-up contacts.
 It will be difficult to keep track if you are not organized.
 You want to be prepared when districts contact you.
-Check the status of your online applications. - 5) Utilize Career Services for education career fairs, workshops, job postings, résumé/cover letter critiques, and mock interviews.
-Join our Facebook page for tips. - 6) Network!
+Check the status of your online applications. - Utilize Career Services for education career fairs, workshops, job postings, résumé/cover letter critiques, and mock interviews.
+Join our social media pages for tips.

+- Network!
 According to research, up to 80% of jobs are found via networking.
 Knowing people can give you an edge, not to mention potentially wonderful professional resources.
 During field experiences, student teaching, and/or internships, it is crucial to introduce yourself to the administration and take advantage of the resources many teachers/administrators can provide.
-Not only can this expand your knowledge, but it can connect you with people in the field.
-Use this opportunity to also find references. - 7) Expand your search.
+Not only can this expand your knowledge, it can connect you with people in the field.
+Use this opportunity to also find references. - Expand your search.
 Focusing on one county or district significantly decreases your chances of landing a position.
-Include private schools, St. Louis districts, and other states that award reciprocity or few additional licensure requirements, as well as more northern and southern parts of Illinois in your search.
-There are many areas that have a large market for good teachers, so be willing to look out of the state as well. - 8) Create experiences for yourself.
-Do not depend on unique experience being given to you in your field experiences, student teaching, or jobs.
+Include private schools, St. Louis districts, and other states that award reciprocity or few additional license requirements, as well as more northern and southern parts of Illinois in your search.
+Many areas have a large market for good teachers, so be willing to look out of the state as well. - Create experiences for yourself.
+Do not depend on unique experience given to you in your field experiences, student teaching, or jobs.

 Volunteer, create projects, implement new ideas, and take the extra step to go beyond what is expected of you.
 Consider what schools are looking for and try to create that experience in your work.
-Besides, it is all for the betterment in the education of youth! - 9) Consider applying to other jobs in education.
+Besides, it is all for the betterment in the education of youth! - Consider applying to other jobs in education.
 Apply to aide and full-time/part-time substitute teaching vacancies in districts where you want to work.
 By doing this, you can gain experience in the school and classroom, as well as network.
 Other organizations, such as tutoring centers, can also give you relevant experience.